 James V. Fitzgerald Area of Special Biological Significance is located on the coast a few miles north of Half Moon Bay and is home to hundreds of species of animals and plants.
 The Fitzgerald Marine Reserve, located within the ASBS, has been protected since 1969 because of its diverse aquatic species and habitats.
 From 2011 to 2016, the County implemented a program to protect water quality in the Fitzgerald ASBS.
 The work included water quality studies, education and outreach, and special stormwater practices to reduce water pollution.

 Thousands of people use San Mateo County swimming areas annually.
 On any one day people can be found swimming, surfing, body-surfing, diving, or just wading in the water’s edge at any of the ocean or Bay beaches in San Mateo County.
 Generally these waters are clean and safe for swimming.
-However, to ensure the public’s health is protected, San Mateo County Environmental Health Services, with the help of volunteer samplers, tests these waters weekly for unsafe concentrations of indicator bacteria.
-If problems are found the public is notified by signs at the beach, postings on our website and notification on our telephone hotline to warn the public that they may become ill if they come into contact with water in the posted areas.
+However, to ensure the public’s health is protected, San Mateo County Environmental Health Services and volunteer samplers test these waters weekly for unsafe concentrations of indicator bacteria.
+If problems are found the public is notified by signs at the beach, postings on the San Mateo County beach monitoring website and notification on the San Mateo County’s Beach/Creek posting hotline to warn the public that they may become ill if they come into contact with water in the posted areas.

 Disposing of unused and unwanted medicines by flushing them down the toilet can create problems downstream since water treatment plants are not designed to filter chemical compounds.
 To help protect the environment from medicine polluting waterways, the San Mateo County Board of Supervisors passed the Safe Medicine Disposal Ordinance in May 2015.
 The Ordinance requires medicine producers that sell their products in San Mateo County to provide all residents with a safe and convenient way to dispose of unwanted home-generated medicine.
 As of September 2017, there are 35 safe medicine disposal drop-off locations in the County.